Gitphiyi/Advanced-Computer-Networks/fundamental-network-notes/Transport_Layer/TCP.md

 The result is that TCP cannot evolve quickly because middleboxes expect headers and options to follow a known format.
 For example, suppose a firewall only recognizes TCP packets that use well-known options (like those in TCP CUBIC).
 If say a Duke lab introduce a new TCP variant that reuses reserved bits in the TCP header, many middleboxes will not understand the new fields and may drop or block those packets.
 This prevents deployment of new TCP extensions in the real Internet, even if they work perfectly in the lab.

+**Issue 6:** Susceptible to DDoS.
+TCP connections require state as initial SYN allocates resources on the server.
+The state must persist for however long the RTO is, so a sendercould blast SYNs to a server to allocate all the memory which is called a SYN flood.
+The solution was using a SYN cookie which can be read about here: https://en.wikipedia.org/wiki/SYN_cookies.

 ## Flow Control
 A common issue in networking is determining how much data a sender can transmit to a receiver at once.
 If multiple senders transmit at their maximum rate, they could easily overwhelm the receiver buffer.
 Complicating things further, a receiver can dynamically adjust the size of its buffer during an active connection, meaning the amount of data it can accept changes over time.
 Note the goal does not include maximizing throughput, but simply to guarantee that the receiver can handle the incoming data without overflow.
 In contrast, congestion control is concerned with preventing overload in the network itself (e.g., router queues and gateway buffers), where too many senders competing for limited capacity could cause packet loss and long delays.